sara-nl/newsreader-hadoop/README.md

 		export HADOOP_CLASSPATH=[path to driven jar file]

+Finally, Cascading creates a newsreader.dot file on execution; this graphical representation of the pipeline can be examined in Graphviz.

 ##### Retrieve the output documents from HDFS.

 You can use the loader tool supplied by the newsreader-hadoop.jar: